MATCH list placement reasons, duration, removal process and alternative payment options for MATCH-listed iGaming operators. The definitive reference.

 You cannot search MATCH directly.
 There is no consumer-facing portal, no self-service check, and no official process for a merchant to query their own status.
 The options available are:

 High-risk payments brokers and banking advisers with established acquirer relationships can perform MATCH pre-checks before you formally approach any acquirer.
 GetBanked can perform this check as part of a pre-approval process, so you understand your exact position before any formal application is submitted.
-This is the recommended approach.

 The acquirer who terminated your account is required to notify you if they submitted a MATCH filing.
-Ask in writing: "Did you submit a MATCH filing in connection with the termination of our merchant account?"
-If they confirm a filing, ask for the date, the reason code applied, and the entity and principal names included.
+They may not volunteer this information proactively — and in practice, many do not.
+Ask in writing, specifically: "Did you submit a MATCH filing in connection with the termination of our merchant account?"
+Retain their written response.

 A MATCH listing remains active for five years from the date the original acquirer submitted the report.
 This is a fixed period set by Mastercard's rules.
 There is no automatic review, no parole equivalent, and no mechanism for good behaviour to reduce it.
-After five years, the record is automatically purged from the active MATCH database.

-Early removal is possible only through one mechanism: the original acquirer who filed the report submits a formal removal request to Mastercard.
-Grounds for removal are narrow: (1) clerical error — wrong entity or individual was listed; (2) acquisition reversal — the acquirer reinstated the merchant and reversed the termination; (3) documented legal ruling that the termination was wrongful.
+Early removal — before the five-year period expires — is possible only through one mechanism: the original acquirer who filed the report submits a formal removal request to Mastercard.

 MATCH listing blocks Visa and Mastercard card processing globally.
 It does not block all payment options.
 The following alternatives are available to MATCH-listed operators, with an honest assessment of each.

-Bank-to-bank transfer rails — Open Banking in the UK and EU, SEPA Instant, Faster Payments — do not query the MATCH database.
+The conversion rate is substantially lower than cards.
+Players accustomed to card deposits find bank transfer flows less immediate and more friction-heavy.
 In regulated markets with strong Open Banking adoption (UK, Germany, Netherlands), conversion rates of 40–60% of card-equivalent volume are achievable.
 In less developed markets, bank transfer coverage is sparse.

 Crypto acceptance — Bitcoin, Ethereum, USDT, and other major assets — involves no Visa or Mastercard network and therefore no MATCH screening.
-Operators can integrate via processors such as BitPay, CoinGate, or NOWPayments, or build direct wallet-based deposit flows.
-Crypto is increasingly mainstream in iGaming, particularly in crypto-native markets.
+Operators can integrate via processors such as commission-based crypto payment processors, or a commission-based crypto payment processor, or build direct wallet-based deposit flows.

-Skrill and Neteller (both owned by Paysafe) are widely used in iGaming and do not screen MATCH for their merchant onboarding.
-They maintain their own risk review processes, independent of the Mastercard MATCH database.
-Many MATCH-listed operators continue to process through Skrill and Neteller.
+major European e-wallets (both owned by Paysafe) are widely used in iGaming and do not screen MATCH for their merchant onboarding.
+They maintain their own risk review processes, which assess chargeback history, regulatory standing, and business model — but these are independent of the Mastercard MATCH database.

 Discover, American Express, JCB, and China UnionPay do not use Mastercard's MATCH database.
-They maintain their own terminated merchant lists.
-However, operators with significant chargeback or fraud history are likely to face scrutiny under those schemes' own risk processes.
-The practical value of alternative card schemes for MATCH-listed operators is limited.
+They maintain their own terminated merchant lists and risk databases, which are separate systems.

-Electronic Money Institutions (EMIs) regulated under the Electronic Money Regulations can provide business accounts capable of receiving and holding player funds, executing bank transfer withdrawals, and settling payments from alternative payment providers.
-EMIs are not acquiring banks and do not process card transactions, so MATCH does not apply to their account-opening decision.
+Electronic Money Institutions (EMIs) — regulated under the Electronic Money Regulations in the UK or equivalent EU frameworks — can provide business accounts capable of receiving and holding player funds, executing bank transfer withdrawals, and settling payments from alternative payment providers.

 MATCH-listed operators can still operate, but at significantly reduced payment coverage.
-Card payments represent 60–80% of deposit volume for most iGaming operators in card-dominant markets.
+Card payments represent 60–80% of deposit volume for most iGaming operators in card-dominant markets (UK, most of Western Europe, Australia).
 Operating without Visa and Mastercard is viable in some configurations and some markets, but it is not equivalent to having full card access.
-Operators who find themselves MATCH-listed typically need a 12-to-24-month alternative payment strategy while the listing runs its course.
+The revenue impact is material.

 Not with any Visa or Mastercard acquirer, anywhere in the world.
 MATCH screening is a mandatory underwriting step, and acquirers cannot knowingly board MATCH-listed merchants.
 Alternative payment methods — bank transfers, e-wallets, crypto, vouchers — are available and do not query MATCH, but full card processing is blocked for the five-year listing period.

 Yes.
 TMF was the previous name for the same database, administered by Mastercard and covering Visa and Mastercard networks globally.
 The name changed to MATCH — Member Alert to Control High-Risk Merchants — but the system, the rules, and the five-year duration are the same.
-Both terms are still used in the industry.
+Both terms are still used in the industry; if an acquirer or payments consultant references your "TMF status", they mean MATCH.

-Get Free Pre-ApprovalSubmit a free pre-approval in 2 minutes.
+Submit a free pre-approval in 2 minutes.
 We respond within 24 hours with a realistic outcome.

 Get Free Pre-Approval